jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-20.md

 There is point in emphasizing this and in recognizing the large element of democracy—in this sense—that entered into those cases.
 Such an antidote to the cult of mere forms, of mere phraseologies even, would indeed be highly desirable.
-But this does not alter the fact that by accepting this The Setting of the Problem 247 solution we should lose the phenomenon we wish to identify: democracies would be merged in a much wider class of political arrangement which contains individuals of clearly non-democratic complexion.
+But this does not alter the fact that by accepting this solution we should lose the phenomenon we wish to identify: democracies would be merged in a much wider class of political arrangement which contains individuals of clearly non-democratic complexion.

 Our failure teaches us one thing however.
 Beyond “direct” democracy lies an infinite wealth of possible forms in which the “people” may partake in the business of ruling or influence or control those who actually do the